Batu Caves Dress Code: What to Wear for Women, Men and Children

 - Beachwear, swimwear, or crop tops

-Where does this apply?
-The dress code is enforced at the base of the 272-step staircase — only for visitors climbing to the Temple Cave above.
-It does not apply in the common forecourt area, the Ramayana Cave, or the Cave Villa.
-If you are staying at ground level, casual clothing is fine.
+The checklist above applies at the base of the 272-step staircase — the entry point to the Temple Cave.
+It does not apply at the forecourt, the Ramayana Cave, or the Cave Villa.
+If you are staying at ground level, the clothing you travelled in is fine.

 Is There a Dress Code at Batu Caves?